-The role: Is this a new position?
-Is it an existing one that has seen frequent turnover?
+Is this a new position?
+Or is it an existing one with frequent turnover?
 Is it part of a bigger team?
 Who will you be collaborating with and/or reporting to?
 What resources are available when you need support?
 Are there opportunities for professional development, education, and growth?
 What technologies, frameworks, and tools are they currently using?

 Sometimes, in the hustle of a job search, we spend so much time contorting ourselves into the shape of what’s available, we forget to ask if it’s a shape we want to be in.
 You are in an ever-evolving, fast-paced industry.
 Yes, there’s lots of competition, but there are also more options than ever before to pave the road you want to be on.